strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-back-end.md

 ### Manual Strapi packages update

-To update Strapi scoped packages manually, rename all Strapi packages (e.g. `strapi-package-name`) in the `package.json` to `@strapi/package-name`.
-Then find all instances where the package is imported and do the same.
+To update Strapi scoped packages manually:

+1. Rename all Strapi packages (e.g. `strapi-package-name`) in `package.json` to `@strapi/package-name`
+2. Repeat for all instances where the package is imported.

 ## Updating content-types getters